-Every LPA-accredited producer must undertake risk assessments to minimise the risk of livestock being exposed to sites that are unacceptably contaminated with persistent chemicals or physical contaminants.
+Every LPA-accredited producer must undertake risk assessments to minimise the risk of livestock being exposed to sites that are unacceptably contaminated with persistent chemicals, pathogens from recycled water, or physical contaminants.

 What are persistent chemicals?

 Persistent chemicals are substances that stay in the environment and may become concentrated within people and animals through food systems.
 They may have a serious adverse impact on human health, the environment and trade.